tassdr/framework-energy-consumption/README.md

 <br />
 Every execution of the experiment (one for each frameworks) is repeated 20 times with 2 minutes of interval between each repetition.
 This amount of time is introduced to be sure to not influence tentative each other.
 <br />
-Then open a window terminal, go inside the root folder and run the following command for every frameworks: `python2 android-runner android-runner/example/web/config.json`.
+Then, open a window terminal, go inside the root folder and run the following command for every frameworks: `python2 android-runner android-runner/example/web/config.json`.
 Be sure that your device is connected to the laptop that you are using for the experiment.
 <br />
 The execution of each framework requires around 1 hour for all the 20 repetitions.

-Note: Remember that the pc and the device need to be connected with the same network.
+Note: Remember that the pc and the device need to be connected in the same network.

 Note2: Remember to change the IP addresses inside the python adb file that we developed.
 The IP addresses must be changed inside the main function, in relation to the objects that you are using for open the frameworks.